NonMajorNerd/Arel/README.txt

     * Change log *
     **************

+	07/05/21
+		Bug fixes around ranged weaponry
+		Fixed a bug which was causing new games to use the constants, names and colors lists from previous games from the same execution
+		Added keypad control to all menus

 	07/06/21
 		Note that 'arrow' items will drop regardless of origin choice, but 'bow' items will NOT spawn and can not be obtained if you do not start as a ranger.
 		Please also note that the drop rates for arrows (and their impact on the drop rate of other items) has not been tuned or balanced at this time.